petebrowne/rack-sprocketize/README.md

 By default, the files are only compressed in a production environment.
 If for some reason you want them to always be compressed, pass the `:always_compress` option:

     use Rack::Sprocketize, :always_compress => true

+Any files suffixed with `'.min'` or `'-min'` will not be compressed.
+For example, `'app/javascripts/jquery.min.js'` would not be re-compressed when it is sprocketized.

 ## Copyright